 My goal as a psychologist is to be warm, supportive, and accepting.
 A strong working alliance between client and therapist is linked to success in therapy, and I really find it is helpful to take time to foster that relationship from the beginning.

 I am primarily influenced by humanistic approaches to psychotherapy, in particular person-centered therapy.
-I may use elements of CBT, but I’ve found that cognitive and behavioral strategies sometimes need modification to meet the needs of neurodiverse individuals.
+I may use elements of CBT, but I’ve found that cognitive and behavioral strategies sometimes need modification to meet the needs of neurodivergent individuals.
 I utilize some mindfulness techniques as well.

 Education